 The probability density functions (PDFs) of GRR (w.l.o.g.) and SRR are illustrated in Figure 2.
-In GRR, the probability that outputs the true value (the point in the 2(a)) is higher than other values.
-On the contrary, since SRR discretizes the perturbation probabilities for all the grouped possible output locations, the PDF of SRR has a similar shape to the staircase mechanism in differential privacy [29] which also has a staircase-shape PDF for different groups to satisfy $\epsilon$ -DP.
+It is worth noting that the Figure 2 is the 1-D representation of the 2-D discrete locations in the domain.
+In GRR, the probability that outputs the true value (the point in Figure 2(a)) is higher than other values.
+On the contrary, since SRR discretizes the perturbation probabilities for all the grouped possible output locations, the PDF of SRR has a similar shape to the staircase mechanism in differential privacy [30], which also has a staircase PDF for different groups to satisfy $\epsilon$ -DP.
 Motivated by that, we name our new randomization mechanism as the "Staircase Randomized Response" (SRR) in local differential privacy.
 We formally define the perturbation probabilities from input x to all the output locations as follows.